ChandSuma/self-reflection-catalog/README.md

 - How did I carry out my work today?
 - How can I serve, contribute or add value with my work today?
 - Was I productive today?
-  - What stopped me from beeing productive?
+  - What stopped me from being productive?
   - How can I avoid this distraction in the future?
 - What actions or methods could I have done differently today?
 - What tasks did I do today?